 In other words: God has not abandoned us.
 Nor do we live in times of divine silence.
 Rather, God is with us and speaks to us through his Holy Spirit, and in his Word and Sacraments in this new city, his Church.

 So since we are not alone, nor living in times of divine silence, while we wait for Christ to return, we ready ourselves.
 And especially so in this season of Advent, while we celebrate Christ’s first coming and remind ourselves of his second coming, we ready ourselves through repentance.

 We repent if we have forgotten the Lord who redeemed us out of slavery to sin and darkness because we turned instead to worship the false gods and goddesses of careerism, materialism, consumerism, and all the other -ism idols made with human hands.
 We repent of lusting after power and prestige in our vocations and relationships, in our workplaces and our homes, in our titles, our things and our treasure, instead of walking with God in humility and trust.
-We repent if we have married off ourselves to the world and sacrificed our souls and bodies on earthly altars, instead of offering up to God “our selves, our souls and bodies” as our rightful worship.
-We repent – and in our heart, in our souls, and our bodies.
+We repent if we have married ourselves to the World and sacrificed our souls and bodies on earthly altars, instead of offering to God ourselves, our souls, and bodies as our rightful worship.
+We repent, and in our heart, in our souls, and our bodies.

 Prepare ye the way of the Lord, and make straight highways for our God!